tromoSM/Better-Firefox/README.md

 11. Close and reopen Firefox to apply the changes.

 ---
+# Compatibility
+- better firefox is better with firefox 145.0.0 or later
 > [!TIP]
 > Update Firefox to the latest version for the best experience.